LeonardoCasarotto/colguess/README.md

 # colguess
 A simple game for guessing a random generated color.
+To try it visit leonardocasarotto.github.io/colguess